 Ultimately, while this breed can present some challenges, they will provide a lot more upside should you proceed to get one!

-Jeremy Williams has spent the past 25 years raising dogs and a whole host of other pets – from cats and hamsters to frogs and chickens.
+Jeremy Williams has spent 25 years raising dogs and other pets – from cats and hamsters to frogs and chickens.
 He has since created PetEducate.com, an online resource he continuously works on to answer common questions about pets and pet ownership.
-If he is not researching or writing, he takes care of his young family and 6-year-old Cockapoo, Barley.
+If he is not researching or writing, he cares for his young family and 6-year-old Cockapoo, Barley.